coldshrine/study-notes/books/effective-java.md

 A third cost of implementing `Serializable` is that it increases the testing burden associated with releasing a new version of a class.
 It is important to check that it is possible to serialise an instance in the new release and deserialise it in old releases, and vice versa.

 Implementing `Serializable` is not a decision to be undertake lightly.

+Classes designed for inheritance should rarely implement `Serializable`, and interfaces should rarely extend it.
+Doing so would place substantial burden on anyone who extends the class or implements the interface.